 Joining the Elite family is the best decision I've ever made!
 Working with Jim and the other experts at Elite has led to amazing results, which is why I'm still a client after over 9 years!"

 Gerry Vicario, One Stop Auto - Los Angeles, CA

 Auto Repair Sales, Marketing and Management Ideas for Shop Owners

 The Elite Auto Shop Idea Center is the industry's most comprehensive library of sales, marketing and shop management tips and strategies proven to help shop owners build more successful auto repair businesses.
 Whether you'd like to increase your shop's sales and CSI scores, fill up your service bays with your ideal customers, learn how to find the right technicians and service advisors or manage happier and more productive employees, we have every confidence that you'll be able to find the tips and ideas that you need to you reach your goals.
 We will be adding a new article every week, so please feel free to return to our Auto Shop Idea Center any time you're looking for new ideas.

-Elite's complimentary membership is designed to provide shop owners with a consistent flow of quick tips and ideas to help them stay ahead of their competition.
+Elite's complimentary tips are designed to provide shop owners with a consistent flow of ideas and best practices to help them stay ahead of their competition.
 If you'd like to receive access to the below-listed resources, please just enter your name and email address.